python-poetry/poetry/docs/cli.md

 ```

 {{% note %}}
-Only the `requirements.txt` format is currently supported.
+This command is provided by the [Export Poetry Plugin](https://github.com/python-poetry/poetry-plugin-export)
-This command is also available as a pre-commit hook.
+and is also available as a pre-commit hook.
 See [pre-commit hooks](/docs/pre-commit-hooks#poetry-export) for more information.
+{{% /note %}}

+{{% note %}}
+Unlike the `install` command, this command only includes the project's dependencies defined in the implicit `default`
+group defined in `tool.poetry.dependencies` when used without specifying any options.
 {{% /note %}}

 ### Options